-- This overseas collectivity a self-governing, and the only remnant of New France (the French colonial empire in in North America) still under the control of France.
+- This French overseas territory is self-governing, and the only remnant of New France (French colonial empire in North America) still controlled by France.
 The archipelago is composed of all 8 islands (two of which inhabited).

 - In 1778, during the American Revolutionary War (1775-1783) Great Britain invaded and destroyed the colony.
 Its entire population (around 2,000 at the time) was sent to mainland France.
 In 1793, British troops landed in the town of St Pierre and expelled its French population replacing it with British settlers.
 Their colony was in turn raided and sacked by the French in 1796.
 The uninhabited islands were officially returned to France again by the Treaty of Amiens (1802).
 They were resettled in 1816.

 St Pierre Island has a total area of 26 km2 (10 ml2) but the most populous (has the isles' main population).
 The town is also the archipelago's commercial and administrative center.
 On this island is laso located the Saint-Pierre Airport (operational since 1999) also serving long-distance flights even from Europe (France).
 Still, all flights from and to St Pierre pass through Canada, operated seasonally from Sydney (Nova Scotia) and Stephenville (Newfoundland), and year-round from Halifax (Nova Scotia), Montreal (Quebec) and St John's (Newfoundland).

 Miquelon-Langlade island is the group's largest, composed of two isles.
 Miquelon Island (area 110 mk2 / 42 ml2) is connected by a sandy isthmus (length 10 km / 6 ml) to the Langlade Island (area 91 mk2 / 35 ml2).
 In the Miquelon Island's northern part is located a small village (population around 700), while Langlade is uninhabited.